 Without attending Mediation we would have never have gotten things over the line.
 It was beneficial to us, and it gave us the means to communicate.
 I would definitely recommend the service to others.

-CLM’s mediation service is free and confidential and offers an alternative method for parties involved in a dispute to resolve their issues and reach an agreement, which is acceptable to both sides.
+All of our mediation services are free and confidential and offer an alternative method for parties involved in a dispute to resolve their issues and reach an agreement, which is acceptable to both sides.

 - Parental Mediation, which helps parents to resolve issues such as custody, access, guardianship and maintenance